 2. Template-reused medical reports

-We increasingly see forged medical reports that reuse a single legitimate template with swapped patient data.
-The giveaway is hospital header alignment that drifts by a few pixels between versions — a signal human reviewers almost never catch.
+Forged medical reports that reuse one legitimate template with swapped patient data.
+The giveaway: hospital header alignment drifts by a few pixels between versions.
+Human reviewers almost never catch it.

 3. Backdated utility bills

 AI image models now produce utility bills with believable account numbers and usage histories.
-Forensic checks on typography consistency with the known issuer template catch most of them.
+Typography consistency checks against the known issuer template catch most of them.

 4. Staged proof-of-loss photos

 EXIF metadata analysis, JPEG ghost detection, and shadow-consistency checks catch most staged or AI-edited claim photos.
-This is one area where legacy image forensics still outperforms pure LLM verification.
+This is one area where legacy image forensics still beats pure LLM verification.